harness/ff-java-server-sdk/README.md

 ```

 ### Running with docker
-If you don't have the right version of python installed locally, or don't want to install the dependencies you can
+If you don't have the right version of java installed locally, or don't want to install the dependencies you can
 use docker to get started.

 ```bash